THE GRAVEL PIT

 Anyone seen or caught moving fish, stealing fish, killing or deliberately injuring fish, (including use of live bait) will be prevented from leaving site until the police arrive.
 Anglers are asked to report such activity immediately by calling 07912 677302.

 KHV PREVENTION – THIS SITE IS CLEAN – LET’S KEEP IT THAT WAY.
-NO NETS, MATS OR WEIGH SLINGS ARE TO BE BROUGHT ONTO SITE – STARCARR LAKES PROVIDES ALL NETS AND MATS
+NO NETS, MATS OR WEIGH SLINGS OR DIRTY TOWELS ARE TO BE BROUGHT ONTO SITE – STARCARR LAKES PROVIDES ALL NETS, MATS, CRADLES, TOWELS AND WEIGHT SLINGS

 - Maximum 2 rods per person and anglers must have a current EA rod license.